Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 They didn't think Reagan was vulgar or any of that.

-They just thought he was lightweight.
+They just thought he was lightweight, embarrassing no-nothing.

-They thought conservatism was this kooky oddball way of looking at things that nobody could understand and nobody would ever support.
+They thought conservatism was this kooky, oddball way of looking at things that nobody could understand and nobody would ever support.

 They thought everybody loved Jimmy Carter.

-They were willing to think that Carter would be continued support because the people loved him from Georgia, loved his southern accent, loved that he was trying hard.
+They were willing to think that Carter would be continued to support because the people loved him from Georgia, loved his southern accent, loved that he was trying hard.

 We have an economic malaise today.

-The economy of 1979-1980 was an admitted disaster, no matter who you talk to.
+The economy of 1979, 1980 was an admitted disaster no matter who you talk to.

-The Democrats immediate was a disaster.
+The Democrats immediately was a disaster.

 It was just absolutely horrible.

-Well, to many people, the economy today is close to that, but it's different in we didn't even back then we didn't have nearly the safety net we had today.
+Well, to many people, the economy today is close to that, but it's different.

 We've got 94 million Americans not working, but they're all eating.